-When a morphism $\alpha\colon X'\to X\times X'$ is given, compose \eqref{Ori.12.2} with $\alpha^*$ to obtain the \emph{cup product} We are particularly interested in the case when $X=X'$ and $\alpha$ is the diagonal morphism.
+When a morphism $\alpha\colon X''\to X\times X'$ is given, compose \eqref{Ori.12.2} with $\alpha^*$ to obtain the \emph{cup product} We are particularly interested in the case when $X=X'=X''$ and $\alpha$ is the diagonal morphism.
 We similarly have the cup product for $\ringE^{**}(X/Y)$ for every morphism $Y\to X$ in $\lSm/S$ by considering the diagonal map $X/Y\to X/Y \wedge X/Y$.

-This cup product satisfies the axioms of rings since $\ringE$ satisfies similar axioms, so $\ringE^{**}(X)$ and $\ringE^{**}(X/Y)$ are graded rings.
+This cup product satisfies the axioms of rings since $\ringE$ satisfies similar axioms, so $\ringE^{**}(X)$ is a graded ring.
 Let $\unit$ denote the unit in these rings.
 Since \eqref{Ori.12.2} is functorial in $X$, there is a naturally induced graded ring homomorphism